-In Buffer Analyze, the Stories tab for Instagram allows you to see your reach and completion rate of each story, as well as your total number of impressions and exits, and your average reach and completion rate.
+Within Buffer's analytics tools, the Stories tab allows you to see your reach and completion rate of each Instagram story, as well as your total number of impressions and exits, and your average reach and completion rate.

-⭐️ Instagram Stories analytics are only available on our Premium Plan.
+⭐️ Instagram stories analytics are only available on our paid plans.
 Learn more about our plans and pricing here.

-Start by selecting Instagram on the left hand side of your dashboard, and then selecting the Stories tab.
+Start by selecting Instagram on the left-hand side of your dashboard, and then select the Stories tab.